 Get ready for the beach!
 It’s time to head to the seaside.

-Our tourism history expert, Allan Brodie, has dipped into the Archive and come up with a handy list of things to pack for your holiday.
+We’ve dipped into our Archive and come up with a handy list of things to pack for your holiday.

 1. Bathing costume (optional)